 Thanks for the update!

 Thanks for the link.
 I was looking for it forever.
 Once you gave me the link I was able to go to the Toto home page and see "Where to buy".

 Originally Posted by mfellows

 Thanks for the info, guys.
-Today I was supposed to recieve a Kohler K-3811 from Amazon.
+Today I was supposed to recieve a Kohler K-3811 online.
 Waited all day.
 Finally received an e-mail saying that it was broken in transit.
 I requested a refund and will look to picking up locally.
-(And the reason why I bought through Amazon?
+(And the reason why I bought online?
 Kohler site only listed HD and Lowe's as places to buy- which they would have to special order.
 Well, heck, I could do the same thing and save $100.
 Guess I was wrong... )

 I'm taking it as providence and will try to pickup a MS854114SL locally.
 Yes, even if I have to pay $100 extra.
 Staying home all day to receive a toilet is a waste of time.

 Just as an aside, that Toto link doesn't list everything.
 I myself like the decidedly low-tech method: find that Yellow Pages and look under Plumbing Supply, and call around.
 Some of these places will be cheaper and nicer than others.
 If you call with the specific model number and color number you want, you will be able to get a direct answer on price.
 I just say something like, "Can you give me a price on a Toto toilet?
 I have the model and color number."
 "Sure, fire away."
 "Okay, it's CST744E, color #01".
 You will be surprised how much prices and service vary from plumbing supply place to place.
 Like many little businesses, some suck, some rock.

 I was sent some product to review, and waited two days.